 Water in the upper Snowy River is diverted at Guthega Dam through Guthega Power Station.
 Inflows into the relatively small Guthega Pondage are seasonal.
 During times of high inflows, water flowing into Island Bend Pondage is directed to Lake Eucumbene for storage and subsequently transferred to the River Murray catchment.

-At times of low inflows, water from Island Bend Pondage is diverted directly to Geehi Reservoir through a trans-mountain tunnel together with water which flows back from Lake Eucumbene.
+At times of low inflows, water from Island Bend Pondage is diverted directly to Geehi Reservoir through a transmountain tunnel together with water which flows back from Lake Eucumbene.

 Pumps lift water from Lake Jindabyne, normally using off-peak power, to discharge into Geehi Reservoir on the western side of the Great Dividing Range.
+Water from Lake Jindabyne cannot be pumped back to Lake Eucumbene.

-There, with additional water from the Geehi River, the water passes through Murray 1 and Murray 2 power stations.
-Khancoban Dam regulates water released from Murray 2 power station down the Swampy Plain River which is a tributary of the upper River Murray.
+From Geehi Reservoir, with additional water from the Geehi River, the water passes through Murray 1 and Murray 2 power stations.
+Khancoban Dam regulates water released from Murray 2 Power Station down the Swampy Plain River which is a tributary of the upper River Murray.